 I graduated with honors from Columbia Journalism School, where I studied as an Anne O’Hare McCormick Scholar, in 2013, and from UCLA with honors in 2008.
-My master’s thesis at Columbia focused on how Guyana’s history and politics re-manifested in interracial relationships between Indian and African Guyanese in New York.
-It was at UCLA that I started doing radio.
+My master’s thesis at Columbia, also awarded honors, focused on how Guyana’s history and politics re-manifested in interracial relationships between Indian and African Guyanese in New York.

-I love shoe-leather reporting and being a student of the world.
 I’ve received training in hostile environment and emergency first aid, on the ethics of reporting in emergencies, and on best practices for reporting on mental health.
-As journalism evolves with changing technology, I am also keen on staying involved with how to make audio content more shareable and accessible on smart speakers and digital devices.
+As journalism and audio storytelling evolve with changing technology and business models, I also embrace experimenting with new platforms, devices and ideas to make these stories better and more accessible.

 This website showcases most of my work; you can click on the hashtags to see stories by that topic.
 Please feel free to reach out with ideas, constructive criticism or a hello.
 I am also available for freelance story commissions, consulting and audio production work.

 P.S.
 My website’s current cover photo is from a 2009 cycling trip through Japan’s Shimanami Kaido, a long expressway that connects Japan’s big island of Honshu to its smaller island of Shikoku through several small islands and bridges.
 This photo of the Kurushima-Kaikyō Bridge — the world’s longest suspension bridge — connects Shikoku with a tiny island called Ōshima.
 I made the photo with a Kodak disposable film camera. 🙂